tariqshaban/sports-data-scraper/README.md

     │   └── progress_handler      <- Set of static methods that aid some progress manipulations
     │
     ├── models
-    │   ├── league                <- A container for storing league url as well as league name.
+    │   ├── league                <- A container for storing league URL as well as league name.
-    │   └── club                  <- A container for storing club id as well as club name │
+    │   └── club                  <- A container for storing club id as well as the club name │
     ├── providers
     │   ├── plots_provider        <- Static methods which perform the plotting functionality